Vampire Princess Miyu: Anime

-AnimEigo originally released the OVA series on two VHS tapes in 1992 with separate editions containing English audio and English subtitles, each containing a sheet of liner notes related to the series.
+AnimEigo originally released the OVA series on two VHS tapes in 1992, with separate editions containing English audio and English subtitles, each accompanied by a sheet of liner notes related to the series.
 The liner notes were eventually redone for the DVD release and included in Volume 1.
-The Volume 2 DVD contains a card with a humorously worded message stating that the complete liner notes are available in the first volume, and that if some form of insert were not included in the second, consumers would undoubtedly start complaining.
-In the UK, the series was licensed by Manga UK, who produced an alternate English dub for VHS in the UK (this dub was also shown on the British Sci-Fi Channel).
+The Volume 2 DVD includes a card with a humorous message stating that the complete liner notes are available in the first volume and that if no insert were included in the second volume, consumers would undoubtedly start complaining.
+In the UK, the series was licensed by Manga UK, which produced an alternate English dub for VHS (this dub was also shown on the British Sci-Fi Channel).
 However, AnimEigo's dub was used for the UK DVD release.

-Tokyopop originally released the TV series to VHS and DVD in 2001–2002.
-The first DVD volume of their release is notable for only retaining the opening for episode 1 and end credits for episode 3.
-This practice, which was fairly common in the VHS era of anime releases, apparently received a significant amount of criticism as the remaining five DVDs were released with all episodes featuring the opening and ending credit sequences.
+Tokyopop originally released the TV series on VHS and DVD in 2001–2002.
+The first DVD volume of their release is notable for retaining only the opening of episode 1 and the end credits of episode 3.
+This practice, which was fairly common in the VHS era of anime releases, apparently received significant criticism, as the remaining five DVDs were released with all episodes featuring the opening and ending credit sequences.

 Tokyopop's license later expired, and the series was re-licensed by Maiden Japan in 2013, which re-released the series in one box set.